beomjo/viewpager-tablayout-with-mvvm/README.md

-# ViewPagerAndTabLayoutWithMVVM
-ViewPager And TabLayout With MVVM
+# ViewPager and TabLayout with MVVM

 ## Use Mvvm Pattern implement ViewPager,TabLayout